 As a parent or family member, you can check your child’s progress by logging in to your child’s account.
 Log in to your child’s Reading Plus account to access his or her Dashboard.
 Learn more about each section of the Student Dashboard by either clicking the Families link at the top of the screen or by clicking the Help icons found throughout the Dashboard.

 The first page you will see upon login displays your child’s reading rate, total number of words read, and total number of stories read.
 If you click the More Info link at the bottom of the page, you will see comprehensive data on your child’s progress within the program.

 To verify that your child has completed his or her assigned lessons for the week in the three component programs, click the blue Lessons button at the top of the page.
 Here you will see checkboxes on the right side of each program bar indicating the number of assignments to be completed.
 Once these checkboxes are all checked off, then your child has completed all assignments for the week.
 Reference page two of the Home Learning Guide for Families to learn more.

 Your child’s teacher can also provide further data and context on your child’s progress in the program.

 What are the hardware and software requirements for Reading Plus?

 Reading Plus technical specifications, including operating systems, browsers, screen resolution, and bandwidth requirements for students can be found here.

 I see the program running but something is missing from the screen.
 What should I do?

-If you are logged in to Reading Plus and are missing certain buttons or cannot see the entire screen, check the zoom settings on your browser.
-Your browser should be set at 100% zoom for best performance.
-To easily change your zoom, hold the Ctrl key while scrolling up or down, or hold the CMD key and the + or - icon on a Mac.
+If your child is logged in to Reading Plus and is missing certain buttons or cannot see the entire screen, check the zoom settings on the browser.
+The browser should be set at 100% zoom for best performance.
+To easily change the zoom, hold the Ctrl key while scrolling up or down, or hold the CMD key and the + or - icon on a Mac.
 You will see the screen zoom in or out.
 Adjust this until you see the missing images reappear when the browser zoom is at 100%.